 ….And then a wonderful friend of mine died.

 Then something else happened I can’t share publically but it was horrible and it rocked my world.
-Weeks and weeks and every hour I was awake I poured my time into unravelling what soon became a living nightmare.
+Weeks and weeks and every hour I was awake I poured my time into unraveling what soon became a living nightmare.
 I had one friend in Kenya who knew, and that was it.
 It was my secret.
 I could not face this situation in Kenya.
-I had done anything wrong, but I had been wronged.
+I hadn’t done anything wrong, but I had been wronged.
+Very wronged.

 As a result, my health took a turn and I became ill.
 With the constant travel and all of this stress, the “me time” and “us time” was out of balance.